jhg/trophy-bot/PRIVACY.md

 [Trophy Bot](https://github.com/AntikoreDev/trophy-bot) stores data about trophies you create and award.
 That data includes every parameter you give to the trophy, such as the name, emoji, description etc, this is required in order to the proper work for the bot.
+It's based on legitimate interests: maintaining functionality, generating statistics, and debugging.

 Images are also stored to prevent automatic Discord removal which would break the purpose of having good thumbnails for trophies.
 Removing a trophy will also remove any data about it